Terry Serepisos

-Terry Serepisos (born 1963) is a Wellington-based property developer and former owner of A-League association football club Wellington Phoenix.
+Eleftherios "Terry" Serepisos (born 1963) is a Wellington-based property developer and former owner of A-League association football club Wellington Phoenix.
 In 2010, he was the host in the New Zealand incarnation of the hit TV series The Apprentice.
 After a string of failed commercial property ventures, by 2011 he had accrued tax debts of NZD $41.4 million, and owed NZD $8 million to numerous banks, prior to his successful application for bankruptcy.

 Biography

 Born in the village of Paleros Akarnania, Greece, Terry Serepisos and his family emigrated to New Zealand when he was two years old.
 Serepisos attended Rongotai College with All Whites legend Wynton Rufer.

 Business

-Serepisos made his name in property development, having previously been involved in the Italian menswear and Nightclub businesses.
+Serepisos made his name in property development, having previously been involved in the Italian menswear and nightclub businesses.
 His Century City group managed a portfolio of properties in the greater Wellington area including commercial buildings, high-end inner city apartments, retail spaces and residential homes.

-He has invested in, and developed, a number of Wellington landmark sites.
-These include the former Bank of New Zealand (Manners Street), Maison Cabriole (Tory Street), National Bank Building (Courtenay Place), Prudential Building (Lambton Quay), Century City Tower (former World Trade Centre, Victoria Street), Lone Star Building (Tory Street), Century City Carpark Building (Tory Street), and IBM Building (The Esplanade, Petone).
+Prior to bankruptcy, he had invested in and developed a number of Wellington sites.
+These include the former Bank of New Zealand (Manners Street), a group of leaky homes named Maison Cabriole (Tory Street), National Bank Building (Courtenay Place), conversion of the Prudential Building (Lambton Quay), Century City Tower (former World Trade Centre, Victoria Street), Lone Star Building (Tory Street), Century City Carpark Building (Tory Street), and failed development of the IBM Building (The Esplanade, Petone).